TheOddler/aplai/report/report.md

 However, we do not know whether this is inherit to the difference between _ECLiPSe_ and CHR, whether this is specific to this problem or whether we made implementation errors that should otherwise give the opposite result.
 Furthermore, we saw that the combination with channeling is slower than CHR but only in one case faster than the _ECLiPSe_ implementation.

-And as a finale note, we felt it was easier to implement in _ECLiPSe_ rather than CHR.
+And as a finale note, we felt it was much easier to implement in _ECLiPSe_ rather than CHR.
+_ECLiPSe_ really lends itself perfectly to these kinds of puzzles, where CHR requires a lot more work.

 # SHIKAKU